ayumiryu/socket_ftp/README.md

 # socket_ftp
-This is a ftp client of Python, using Passive mode.
+This is a ftp client of Python, using socket lib and Passive mode.

 • Operating system used: Windows 10
 • Programing language used: Python(2.7.16)